crillab/metrics/CONTRIBUTING.md

 In this project, we try to follow development best practices.

-In particular, *Metrics-Scalpel* is heavily tested and its code is statically analyzed to check its quality and to make sure it follows Python's coding conventions.

 Because this requires to execute many different tasks, we have gathered them all in a `Makefile` to make easier their execution.
 The available targets are described below.